adikari/dotfiles/README.md

 Currently this dotfiles depends on the following.
 If you have dependencies missing you will be asked to install it during installation.

-Dependencies are automatically installed in osx
+Dependencies are automatically installed in osx or arch linux.

-### Mandatory

-1. NeoVim
-2. zsh shell

 ## How to set up